mrush-ilao/ilao-documentation/docs/source/design_guide.rst

  * For form submit buttons
  * For cancel buttons
+ * In toolbox, tool, and tool step content
  * For links generally except

    * in About pages in side-by-side blocks that go to an underlying child page
    * in legal content except for the above use case
-   * in toolbox, tool, and tool step content

 Tertiary